nguyenphuminh/Meow/README.md

 ## How strong is it?

-After some testing, it out-performs ~1000 elo chess bots on chess.com early game and mid-game, but does not know how to deliver a proper checkmate.
+After some testing, it completely out-performs ~1200 elo chess bots on chess.com early game and mid-game, but does not know how to deliver a proper checkmate.

 ## Copyrights